-I wanted to do some walking after I retired and, what may turn out to be a mad moment, thought it would be a good idea to walk from Lands End to John O’Groats (LeJog).
+I wanted to do some walking after I retired and I thought it would be a good idea to walk from Lands End to John O’Groats (LeJog).
 This is a well known charity walk, often done on roads (e.g. by Ian Botham).
-There are a number of books and blogs that describe the walk cross country which increases the distance from 874 miles to 1100 or more depending on the route.
+There are a number of books and blogs that describe the walk cross country which increases the distance from 874 miles by road to 1100 miles or more, depending on the route.
 The route can be done, of course, from South to North or North to South (becoming JogLe!).
-The advantages of LeJog include walking with the prevailing wind and (rain!) coming from behind the walker, hopefully I will be fitter by the time I get to the Pennine Way and the Highlands and a new walking route between Inverness and John O’Groats should be complete in 2020 (currently most walkers use the A9).
+The advantages of LeJog include walking with the prevailing wind (and rain!) coming from behind the walker and improved fitness by the time the more demanding terrain of the Pennine Way and the Highlands are reached.

 Unlike recognised long distance paths like the Pennine Way, there is no fixed route for Le Jog.
 Most walkers do the walk continuously but for me, I think this is unrealistic.
 I therefore set myself the challenge as follows:

 - To walk the route in stages, usually of 2 weeks duration, each stage to start exactly where the last finished